deekumar2019/FabricWorkshops/GenAI/semantic-kernel/README.md

 2. Provide Azure OpenAI Endpoint, Key in the third cell
 3. Run the cells from beginning to end.

+## sk-msfabric-003-NLP_to_SQL
+1. MS Fabric -> Data Science experience -> Filter -> Notebook -> Select sk-msfabric-003-NLP_to_SQL
+2. Provide Azure OpenAI Endpoint, Key in the third cell
+3. Run the cells from beginning to end.

 # Reference
 1. Github Semantic Kernel [repo](https://github.com/microsoft/semantic-kernel)